jesse318s/lab-csharp/README.md

-# lab-c
+# lab-csharp

-This is my C lab.
+This is my C# lab.
 There are no issues.
 It was developed in Visual Studio Code.